No. 13 Texas defense smothers No. 18 Iowa State 24-10

-Texas (8-3, 6-2, No. 15 CFP) is in second place in the Big 12 and on track to play in the league title game if it wins at Kansas next week.
+Texas (8-3, 6-2, No. 15 CFP) is in second place in the Big 12 and can get to the title game with a win at Kansas next week.
 Texas hasn't won the Big 12 since 2009.

-Texas had given up 114 points and 1,675 yards in its previous three games.
-The Longhorns allowed Iowa State just 224 total yards.
+The Longhorns have won eight games for the first time since 2013.

+And lurking out there are potential title-game rematches of Texas' wildest games of the year: a 48-45 win over Oklahoma and a 42-41 loss to West Virginia.

+Texas can even get to the title game if it loses to Kansas, but Oklahoma beats West Virginia and Iowa State beats Kansas State next week.

 Shane Buechele took over for Ehlinger after halftime and his 27-yard touchdown pass to Lil'Jordan Humphrey with 36 seconds left in the third quarter put the game out of reach.
 Buechele was 10 of 10 for 89 yards.

+It was the second time this season Buechele has come after an Ehlinger injury and guided Texas to a win.
+Ehlinger injured the same shoulder against Baylor.

+"Nobody is surprised when Shane comes in and doesn't miss a beat," Herman said.

-The Texas defense played its best game in weeks with a mix of blitzes that chased Iowa State freshman quarterback Brock Purdy all night.
+The Texas defense played its best game in weeks with a mix of blitzes that chased Purdy all night, sacking him five times.
 The No. 18 Cyclones (6-4, 5-3, No. 16 CFP) also played the first half without running back David Montgomery, who was suspended for throwing a punch against Baylor a week earlier.

-Purdy had led the Cyclones to five consecutive wins since taking over the offense, but was under constant pressure and was sacked five times.
-He finished with 130 yards on 10 of 23 passing.
+Purdy had led the Cyclones to five consecutive wins since taking over the offense, finished with 130 yards on 10 of 23 passing.

+"They were the more physical football team," Iowa State coach Matt Campbell said.
+"We struggled to tackle, struggled to win at the line of scrimmage."

+After allowing 114 points and more than 1,600 yards the previous three games, Texas allowed the Cyclones just 225 yards and allowed the fewest points this season.

 THE TAKEAWAY